jgato/jgato/IPv6_Introduction.md

         inet6 ff01::1
 ```

 But, we can see there is no only one multicast group the server has joined.
-Which one is the solicited-node multicast address.
+Which one is the solicited-node multicast address?
 The solicited-node multicast address is derived from the IPv6 address, so:

 ```bash
 # ip -6 addr show br-ex